cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/storage.rst

         actions:
           - type: delete

-This policy will find all IoT Hubs with 100 or less transactions over the 30 days and notify user@domain.com
+This policy will find all IoT Hubs with 100 or less transactions over the 72 hours and notify user@domain.com

 .. code-block:: yaml